 Apple announced two months ago that it plans to power its facilities entirely through renewable energy.
 The company had already achieved 75 percent renewable energy usage by the end of 2012.
 Apple recently built a $1 billion solar farm in North Carolina, which generated some controversy in 2011.

-Jackson worked hard on a variety of environmental issues during her four-year tenure as head of the EPA.
-Natural Resources Defence Council President Frances Beinecke offered praise when Jackson announced she was stepping down from the agency: "There has been no fiercer champion of our health and our environment than Lisa Jackson, and every American is better off today than when she took office nearly four years ago.
+Jackson worked on a variety of environmental issues during her four-year tenure as head of the EPA.
+Natural Resources Defense Council President Frances Beinecke offered praise when Jackson announced she was stepping down from the agency: "There has been no fiercer champion of our health and our environment than Lisa Jackson, and every American is better off today than when she took office nearly four years ago.
 For that, we are deeply grateful to Lisa for her service, and to President Obama for having appointed her to this vital position."

 The most recent edition of Greenpeace's Guide to Greener Electronics ranks Apple as the sixth greenest electronics manufacturer.
 Greenpeace ranked Apple high for the energy efficiency of its devices, but low for disclosures of GHG emissions, use of recycled plastics and product life cycle.